shinji257/lolisafe/README.md

 ## Running in production mode

-1. Ensure you have Node v10.x installed (v12.x have NOT been tested).
+1. Ensure you have at least Node v10.x installed (v12.x should also work just fine).
 2. Clone this repo.
 3. Copy `config.sample.js` as `config.js`.
 4. Modify port, domain and privacy options if desired.